<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1035411413176864&amp;ev=PageView&amp;noscript=1">

 Violations of this law are classified as a Class B misdemeanor.
 This means that you could actually serve up to 180 days in a county jail and/or pay a fine up to $2,000.
 This judgement is applicable to both the contractor or the insured.

-I get it.
+Tim got it.
+We get it.
 Roofs are really expensive and deductible payments are expensive.
-No one wants to pay the insurance deductible when they are dealing with a roof replacement.
+No one wanted to pay the insurance deductible when they are dealing with a roof replacement.
 Especially in this economy.
-However, we would like to make a case why this is a big deal given the current state of property insurance in Texas.
+However, the homeowners insurance companies got wise that roofing companies and homeowners were trying to skirt the law.
+Tim was pondering the law and everything that he has seen change on his homeowners insurance policy terms

 Negative Effects of Deductible Waiving